bootUR: An R Package for Bootstrap Unit Root Tests: An introduction to the bootUR package

-The slot \code{rej\_H0} contains a vector of length $N$ indicating for each series whether the unit root null is rejected (\code{TRUE}) or not (\code{FALSE}).
-The slot \code{ADF\_tests} contains the values of the test statistics and $p$-values.
-For the union test, the output is arranged per time series.
-If no union test is performed, the output is arranged per time series, type of deterministic component and detrending method.

-\paragraph{Panel Unit Root Test} To perform a panel unit root test, the function \fct{paneltest} can be used.
-It shares its syntax with \fct{iADFtest}.
+\paragraph{Panel unit root test} To perform a panel unit root test, the function \fct{boot\_panel} can be used.
+It shares its syntax with \fct{boot\_ur}.
 Unlike for the latter, usage of the \code{"MBB"} or \code{"SB"} bootstrap methods for a panel unit root test on unbalanced datasets will result in an error-- not a warning --since the unbalancedness cannot be reverted.
-Therefore, users should switch to one of the wild bootstrap methods.
+Therefore, users should switch to one of the wild bootstrap methods or balance their dataset.
 Besides, sieve bootstrap methods can be used, but they are not suited to capture general forms of dependence across units (see Table \ref{boot_prop}).
 The code therefore warns users against their usage.